plot-a-pi/pi/README.md

 * interact with a Monte Carlo approximation of pi
 * collect and save group/class datasets and compare to the global approximation of pi
 * easily download comma separated values for all circumference vs diameter graphs and pi approximation vs count graphs
-*
-    intended use is by individuals, groups, and educators who wish to contribute to a global approximation of pi and/or explore the nature of Monte Carlo approximation methods.

 ## Application Features